1,1,1,2,3,3,3-Heptafluoropropane: Use

 HFC-227ea is used in fire suppression systems that protect data processing and telecommunication facilities, and in fire suppression of many flammable liquids and gases.
 HFC-227ea is categorized as a Clean Agent and is governed by NFPA 2001 - Standard for Clean Agent Fire Extinguishing Systems.
 Effective fire suppression requires introducing a concentration of the HFC-227ea agent between 6.25% and 9% depending on the hazard being suppressed.
 Its NOAEL for cardiac sensitization is 9%.
 The United States Environmental Protection Agency allows concentration of 9% volume in occupied spaces without mandated egress time, or up to 10.5% for a limited time.
 Most fire suppression systems are designed to provide concentration of 6.25-9%.

 The HFC-227ea fire suppression agent was the first non-ozone-depleting replacement for Halon 1301.
 In addition, HFC-227ea leaves no residue on valuable equipment after discharge.

 HFC-227ea contains no chlorine or bromine atoms, presenting no ozone depletion effect.
 Its atmospheric lifetime is approximated between 31 and 42 years.
 It leaves no residue or oily deposits and can be removed by ventilation of the affected space.

 As an aerosol propellant, HFC-227ea is used in pharmaceutical metered dose inhalers such as those used for dispensing asthma medication.

 Safety

 At high temperatures, heptafluoropropane will decompose and produce a small quantity of hydrogen fluoride.
 Other decomposition products include carbonyl fluoride, carbon monoxide and carbon dioxide.
+Explosive damage to heptafluoropropane-containing fire suppression systems in military vehicles, resulting in the production of hydrogen fluoride, has been reported in the medical literature to cause severe injury and death among exposed individuals.

 Prior to re-entry of a room where HFC-227ea system has been activated to suppress a fire, the atmosphere should be tested.
 An Acid Scavenging Additive added to heptafluoropropane reduces the amount of hydrogen fluoride.

 Contact with liquid HFC-227ea may cause frostbite.